3ee-Games/.github/profile/README.md

 ---

-📝 3ee Games projects adopt the [Code of Conduct](https://3ee.com/conduct/).
+📝 All projects adopt the 3ee Games [Code of Conduct](https://3ee.com/conduct/).